yegor256/blog/_posts/2018/feb/2018-02-13-micro-vesting.md

 [slight modifications](https://medium.com/@ipaullee/let-s-revise-the-vesting-schedule-for-startup-founders-and-employees-7817fcb301ea)
 to the numbers, of course.

+{% quote Most vesting formulas are perfectly aligned with the popular "be nice" paradigm and is not beneficial, either to the company or to its slaves. %}

 The disadvantage of this approach is that their primary motivation is to stay in the company, instead of achieving results.
 This vesting formula is perfectly aligned with the popular